Tītokowaru: Early life

-Tītokowaru's War (1868-69)
+Tītokowaru's War (1868–69)

-In June 1868 Tītokowaru's forces destroyed a colonist blockhouse at Turuturumokai, inland of Hawera.
+In June 1868 Tītokowaru's forces destroyed a colonist blockhouse at Turuturumokai, inland of Hāwera.
 The colonial response was to send a large contingent to destroy Tītokowaru's stronghold.
 On 7 September 1868 the colonial forces were defeated with heavy casualties.
 The stronghold was then abandoned.
 Amongst the dead was the famous Prussian adventurer Gustavus von Tempsky.
 Turuturumokai was, previous to becoming a Pākehā garrison, a small Māori encampment, which had been found to be abandoned.
 Later after careful surveying, it was also discovered that, contrary to appearances, Turuturumokai was not as inconquerable as thought by British troops.
 The Māori decision to leave Turuturumokai was a strategic move.

 Tītokowaru then advanced southward and defeated a second colonial force at Moturoa.
-He then stopped at Tauranga Ika and proceeded to build another fortress pa.
+He then stopped at Tauranga Ika and proceeded to build another fortress pā.
 This diamond-shaped fortress is considered the strongest ever constructed in New Zealand according to James Belich.
 It had numerous underground bunkers and tunnels, which could withstand heavy bombardment.
 There were three types of firing positions: trenches, loopholed palisades and European-style bastions from which fire could be directed along the frontages of the diamond.
 On the north-west corner was a tall lookout tower.
 At 5 am, on 2 February 1869, the advance party moved to within a few hundred meters of the stronghold and artillery opened fire.
-Maori returned rifle fire from within.
+Māori returned rifle fire from within.
 Under cover of darkness, the colonial force closed the fort to within shouting distance.
 Both sides shouted and sang to encourage themselves until at 3 am the fighting reached a peak, gradually dying away until daybreak.
-At dawn, the army noticed the pa had gone very quiet.
-Three men approached the pa with great caution and found it deserted.
+At dawn, the army noticed the pā had gone very quiet.
+Three men approached the pā with great caution and found it deserted.

 Later life

 His later understanding of the needed union of two peoples (Māori and settler) was incomparable.
-He advocated peace and diplomacy between the British and Māoridom.
+He advocated peace and diplomacy between the British and Māori.
 He practised his own message, demonstrating great tolerance that was noted by many settlers and authority figures of his time.

 In 1886, he was part of a peaceful occupation of land near Manaia.
 Tītokowaru and nine others were taken to Wellington and, after being held in jail for two and a half months, were tried and sentenced to jail.

-He died shortly afterwards.
+Tītokowaru suffered from pneumonia and was cared for by a nurse named Ann Evans.
+He died on 18 August 1888 at his home in Ōkaiawai.

 Hailed as a war leader, prophet and peacemaker, Tītokowaru's story lapsed into obscurity before being popularised by New Zealand historian James Belich in his works on the New Zealand Wars.
 He is also the subject of a Maurice Shadbolt novel Monday's Warriors.
 The character, Te Kaipo, in the 2005 film River Queen, played by Temuera Morrison, is closely based on Tītokowaru.